 Frank Keating, a member of that commission who had served as HUD general counsel under President George H.W.
 Bush and who now is president of the American Bankers Association, also praises the measure.
 He calls it “a positive first step in what is certain to be a long process toward creating a sustainable, rational and limited role for the federal government in supporting and regulating a mortgage market that is appropriately and predominantly filled by the private sector.”
 David Stevens, president of the Mortgage Bankers Association, calls the Corker-Warner bill “a thoughtful and comprehensive approach to…restructure the secondary mortgage market in a way that provides sufficient liquidity to the market so that lenders can offer a full range of sustainable mortgage credit to qualified borrowers through all market conditions.”
 And Mark Zandi, chief economist with Moody’s Analytics, lauds the bill as “a very serious effort to fix our broken mortgage finance system.”

 Such rhetoric bears a striking resemblance to the rhetoric surrounding the new Senate immigration bill: An allegedly “broken” system, desperately in need of reinvention as the nation flails about in confusion and agony, gets a Fresh Start.
 But like the immigration bill, the Fannie Mae/Freddie Mac legislation represents a change more in form than in substance.
 The players would have different names, but the game would remain the same.
 And the game is high-volume mortgage lending with little regard for consequences.
 John Ligon, senior policy analyst with The Heritage Foundation, recognizes as much.
 “These are the same kinds of policies that undermined the U.S. housing finance system and stable homeownership over the past two decades,” he argues.
 “In the years before the 2008 housing crisis, there was little concern among private investors about the underlying strength of the mortgages that backed MBSs, because Fannie and Freddie assumed these risks with the implicit guarantee of the federal government.
 Corker-Warner would simply replace the names of the entities with the full faith and credit of the U.S. government.”
 Peter Wallison, senior fellow at the American Enterprise Institute and a prominent critic of easy mortgage credit, also sees little in the way of substantive change.
 Writing in the Wall Street Journal early this month, he painted a grim scenario:

 Wallison argues that investors won’t get burned in the next meltdown because they are fully insured.
 It will be homeowners, at least those persuaded to buy homes they couldn’t afford, who will bear the brunt of sharp price declines.
 And in the end, taxpayers may be required to cover shortfalls in the FMIC insurance fund if increases in premiums are insufficient in closing the gap.
 The fundamental issue, then, is the preponderance of “low-quality mortgages”; i.e., mortgages least likely to be paid back on time, if at all.
 It’s an issue lawmakers understandably don’t want to address.
 Because if they did, they would be forced to question the shibboleths that homeownership is for everyone, and related, that racial/ethnic disparities in ownership rates result almost exclusively from illegal lender discrimination.

 For at least the last two decades, the mortgage industry has been subject to increasing pressure from federal regulators (including FHFA’s predecessor agency, HUD’s Office of Federal Housing Enterprise Oversight), the Clinton, Bush and Obama White Houses, and a host of nonprofit shakedown groups such as ACORN, National People’s Action, and Neighborhood Assistance Corporation of America, to step up lending to blacks and Hispanics, regardless of ability to pay.
 To them, if traditional underwriting standards result in higher loan application rejection rates for nonwhites, then banks ought to lower their standards.
 And blacks and Hispanics did account for a disproportionate share of low-quality mortgages.
 A 2008 study by the Federal Reserve Bank of San Francisco, for example, after examining data on nearly 240,000 mortgages in California underwritten during the years preceding the credit collapse, concluded that blacks, Hispanics, Asians and whites, even after controlling for borrower income and credit score, had respective foreclosure rates of 3.3 percent, 2.5 percent, 1.6 percent and 1.0 percent.
 Another 2008 report, conducted by the Federal Reserve Bank of Boston, revealed that foreclosures on subprime mortgages made to blacks and Hispanics in Massachusetts occurred at much higher rates than for whites who took out subprime mortgages during 1998-2006.
 And a 2004 report prepared for HUD by a California-based consultant revealed that black and Hispanic default rates on Nineties-era Federal Housing Administration (FHA) loans were more than twice the rate for whites.
 Study author Robert Cotterman noted: “Blacks, Hispanics, and those in judicial foreclosure states and underserved areas have higher conditional loss rates, other things the same.”

 Such studies matter because Fannie Mae and Freddie Mac, and whatever federal agency that replaces them, are going to feel the pressure to buy high volumes of mortgages made to less than creditworthy borrowers.
 And that means that holders of mortgage-backed securities will have to bear a higher risk of not receiving their promised income stream.
 Such an outcome, if taken far enough, would trigger another and possibly even larger public bailout.
 Supporters of the Corker-Warner bill aren’t likely to bring this up scenario.
 They would prefer to alter the structure of the secondary mortgage market, but without insisting upon high standards of risk assessment.
 The Dodd-Frank banking reform legislation’s extensive affirmative action requirements, not to mention the Eric Holder-led U.S. Justice Department’s “settlements” of race-based lawsuits against mortgage lenders such as Wells Fargo, make the task of maintaining solvency that much more difficult.

 Rep. Jeb Hensarling, R-Tex., chairman of the House Financial Services Committee, believes he has a better approach.
 Last Thursday, July 11, he unveiled a summary of an alternative bill called the Protecting American Taxpayers and Homeowners (PATH) Act.
 Like the Corker-Warner bill, the Hensarling measure would liquidate Fannie Mae and Freddie Mac within five years and replace them with a new securitization structure.
 Unlike the Corker-Warner bill, thankfully, PATH would not provide government guarantees for the secondary mortgage market.
 Instead, it would back Federal Housing Administration-insured loans, and limit such loans to 115 percent of area median home price.
 It also would raise minimum down payments on FHA loans for non-first-time buyers from 3.5 percent to 5 percent.
 Rep. Hensarling reportedly wants to hold a hearing on July 18.
 Inasmuch as the Hensarling approach minimizes taxpayer exposure to securities collapse, it does rest on the same assumption of the Senate bill: Fannie Mae and Freddie Mac must go.
 But is that a sound assumption?
 The truth is there isn’t anything an alternative entity will do that these two companies can’t do equally as well.
 What’s more, as per the Corker-Warner bill to force the FMIC to bear the first 10 percent of all losses, private mortgage insurers already take a first loss on all Fannie/Freddie loans with loan-to-value ratios in excess of 80 percent.

-The problem isn’t the continued existence of Fannie Mae and Freddie Mac as a financial conduit between banks on Main Street and brokerage houses on Wall Street.
+The problem isn’t the continued existence of Fannie Mae and Freddie Mac as financial conduits between banks on Main Street and brokerage houses on Wall Street.
 Providing liquidity is a key “middleman” function that expands the availability, and lowers the cost, of mortgage credit.
 The real problem is the companies’ continued existence as extensions of the federal government.
-A true reform bill wouldn’t seek to abolish the two companies.
+A true reform bill wouldn’t abolish the two companies.
 It instead would: 1) allow them to operate as normal for-profit companies; and 2) deny them privileges that prevent other firms from competing with them.